Why invest in Spain?

 Follow these 3 key steps.

-1. Get your NIE
+1. Obtain your NIE

-2. Make a substantial personal contribution
+2. Plan for a substantial personal contribution

 In Spain, the personal contribution is generally 40% of the transaction amount.

-3. Be accompanied by a lawyer
+3. Obtain support from a lawyer

-• Definition of investment strategy
+• Definition of the investment strategy

-• Property visits
+• Property viewings

-• Verification of property conformity
+• Verification of the property's compliance

 • Price negotiation

-• Organization of the sale at the notary's office, known as "escritura".
+• Organization of the sale at the notary's office, known as " escritura "

-1. "Reserva
+1. “Reserva”

 • Signing of the purchase offer.

-2. "Contrato de arras
+2. “Contrato de arras”

-• Signature of the sales agreement.
+• Signing of the preliminary sales agreement.

-3. "Escritura
+3. “Escritura”

-• Payment of the balance of the price (90%).
+• Payment of the outstanding balance (90%).

 Taxation of rental income